swiftlang/swift-evolution/proposals/NNNN-deadline.md

 executors to more efficiently handle deadlines.

 There are potentials of exposing the underlying structured concurrency primitives to enable APIs like `withDeadline`.
-This has a precident in other langauges and is often called `race`.
+This has a precedent in other languages and is often called `race`.
 Introducing the `withDeadline` API does not preclude that as an eventuality and lends credence to the utility of having that as a general purpose feature, however offering the more primitive functionality